 The best place to pick up a few bargains is the market, which runs every two weeks on a Wednesday.
 Browse traditional Italian pottery and ceramics, high-quality leather goods, clothing, gifts and souvenirs to take home.
 While prices may not be as low as you expect, the products are really good quality.

 Away from the lakefront, Riva has some excellent shops and boutiques.
-Riva’s Blue Garden Shopping Centre is open from 10am to 10pm, and has over 40 stores.
+Riva’s Blue Garden Shopping Centre is open from 10am to 10pm, and has over 40 shops.
 Feel the Italian style at Piazza Italia or pick up some cosmetics from Wycon.
 Homewear and sports gear are just some of the other things available.

 You don’t need to leave Riva to splash some cash on a few designer purchases.
-Stores such as Jack Wolfskin, Armani and United Colors of Benetton can all be found in the town.
+Shops such as Jack Wolfskin, Armani and United Colors of Benetton can all be found in the town.
 Many other brands are also available from the boutiques and shops around the streets of Riva.